rondeo/arrowos_blog/_posts/2018-10-21-changelogs-9.x.md

 ## ArrowOS Changelogs for 9.x(PIE)

 Published July 28, 2018 by Kuber Sharma, Bauuuuu, Ganesh Varma, Amitava Mitra<br>
-Last updated on: 14th October, 2018
+Last updated on: 2nd November, 2018

 ## Important Note
 This post is updated whenever there are any new updates!